zsh28/gill/packages/react/README.md

 ### Using React hooks in React server component applications

-After you have setup your client-only provider, you must set the `use client` directive in any component that uses the `gill-react` library.
+After you have setup your client-only provider, you must set the `use client` directive in any component that uses the `@gillsdk/react` library.
 Signifying this component is required to be "client only".

 See React's [`use client` directive docs](https://react.dev/reference/rsc/use-client).